Last updated

 Variables and Constants with multi-word names should have each word separated with an underscore

-Always validate
+Always validate $_GET

-variables and place them in a$PROCESSED
+variables and place them in a $PROCESSED

 array for creating or editing records in databases or in regular variables for program logic